Dine Around the World with NE1 Newcastle Restaurant Week

 Moving further afield, we’re headed to over to the U.S. of A. for some of that great food you always see in movies and want to get stuck into.

 American food can feel ubiquitous but proper diner food is comfort food par excellence, and veritable institution Hard Rock Cafe has a reputation for doing things right.
-Offering two courses for £15 and three for £20, you can chow down on staples like pulled pork sliders, half a rack of ribs and apple pie and still have change for the jukebox.
+Offering two courses for £15 and three for £20, you can chow down on staples like pulled pork sliders, spicy diablo burger and apple pie and still have change for the jukebox.

-Over at the Bigg Market, popular eatery Meat:Stack will be cooking up a burger special just for Restaurant Week (stay tuned for the big reveal!) and has £15, £20 and £25 deals offering various burger/drink/side combos.
+Over at the Bigg Market, popular eatery Meat:Stack will be cooking up a burger special just for Restaurant Week with the help of North East Chef of the Year and Hjem sous chef Lawrence Norman and has £15, £20 and £25 deals offering various

-And home of all things chicken - Hen & Hops on High Bridge Street - is offering two courses for £15 and three for £20, which includes some seriously finger-licking good chicken options like the Fowl Play Burger - a chicken patty topped with blue cheese mayo, lettuce and and buffalo sauce.
+And home of all things chicken - Hen & Hops on High Bridge Street - is offering two courses for £15 and three for £20, which includes some seriously finger-licking good chicken options like the Nashville chicken burger - a southern-fried chicken burger served with jalapeño ranch, gherkin relish, Nashville hot sauce, lettuce & American cheese.

 The Caribbean & Latin America